Active Travel Fund Tranche 4: Romiley works

 The measures are primarily to connect local residential, employment, education, retail and leisure destinations across Romiley.
 They also support existing routes to schools with new crossings and wider accessibility improvements.
 These include:

-- a new crossing on Stockport Road near Green Lane: spring 2025, see details below
+• a new crossing on Stockport Road near Green Lane: works complete

-- upgraded crossing on Compstall Road at Romiley Precinct: works planned for summer 2025
+• upgraded crossing on Compstall Road at Romiley Precinct: works ongoing – see below

-See an map-based overview of the plan here.
+See a map-based overview of the plan here.

 PDF, 3.32 MB